 This year, 2018, will be the eighth year of operation for the P.R.I.D.E.
 Program.
 Many prior students cite their time in the P.R.I.D.E.
 Academy as one of their greatest experiences in their school years.
 Many graduates have excelled as youth leaders within their school and community (as indicated below) and several have returned to the camp to mentor new campers.

 The impact of the P.R.I.D.E.
-Academy since inception August 2012 is over 1000 graduates, peer leaders, and community volunteers.
-We are just now beginning to see the long term impact of the P.R.I.D.E.
+Academy since its inception in August 2012 is over 1000 graduates, peer leaders, and community volunteers.
+We are just now beginning to see the long-term impact of the P.R.I.D.E.
 Academy through the data and statistics that have been gathered so far.
 Every P.R.I.D.E.
-Academy graduate continues be monitored throughout their career in this school district by TAPD to ensure greater success.
+Academy graduate continues to be monitored throughout their career in this school district by TAPD to ensure greater success.

 As we have continued to grow, we have seen the overall success of the P.R.I.D.E.
 Program through the positive results in school behaviors, continued community involvement, and a measurable reduction in our juvenile crime rate.

-The P.R.I.D.E.
-Program continues to grow within the Texarkana Arkansas.
+The P.R.I.D.E. program continues to grow within Texarkana Arkansas.
 The program is now in its 8th year, the first-year P.R.I.D.E.
 Academy graduates are now in the 12th grade at Arkansas High School.
-The participants have been tracked since 2012, the first P.R.I.D.E Academy class and will continue to be monitored throughout their school career.
+The participants have been tracked since 2012, the first P.R.I.D.E Academy class, and will continue to be monitored throughout their school career.
 This data proves the significant behavioral improvements of the students involved in the P.R.I.D.E Program.

 The juvenile arrest rate in Texarkana, Arkansas has fallen approximately 54% in the past 7 years.